Understanding COVID-19 Vaccines

 Which COVID-19 vaccines are available in the United States?

-As of June 2022, two COVID-19 vaccines have been approved by the U.S. Food and Drug Administration (FDA), and one has been authorized for emergency use.
+As of October 2022, two COVID-19 vaccines have been approved by the U.S. Food and Drug Administration (FDA), and two have been authorized for emergency use.

 Pfizer, Inc., and BioNTech BNT162b2: On August 23, 2021, the FDA approved the Pfizer-BioNTech vaccine — called Comirnaty — for people age 16 and older.
-The vaccine is still available under emergency use authorization for children and teens 5 to 15 years old.
+The vaccine is available under emergency use authorization for children and teens 6 months to 15 years old.
 View the infographic to see what is in the Pfizer COVID-19 vaccine.

 ModernaTX, Inc., mRNA-1273: On January 31, 2022, the FDA approved this NIH-funded COVID-19 vaccine — called Spikevax — for people age 18 and older.
+The vaccine is available under emergency use authorization for children and teens 6 months to 17 years old.
 View the infographic to see what is in the Moderna COVID-19 vaccine.